-ASM provides investment advisory services on a discretionary basis to separately managed accounts including individuals, trusts, tax exempt funds (such as pension, annuity and profit sharing plans), charitable organizations (such as endowments and foundations), State and Municipal government entities and corporations.
-ASM generally imposes a minimum investment for a separately managed account of \$100,000 for an individual client and \$500,000 for a retail client.
+ASC provides investment advisory services on a discretionary basis to separately managed accounts including individuals, trusts, tax exempt funds (such as pension annuity and profit-sharing plans), charitable organizations (such as endowments and foundations), State and Municipal government entities and corporations.
+ASC generally imposes a minimum investment for a separately managed account of \$100,000 for an individual account and \$500,000 for an institutional account.